portabletext/react-pdf-portabletext/README.md

 # Portable Text Serializer to ReactPDF

 #### This library provides a serializer for PortableText content to ReactPDF components.
-The resulting "block content as PDF" can be usedc in both the browser (React) and the server (Node).
+The resulting "block content as PDF" can be used _both in the browser (React) and the server (Node)_.

 ## Portable Text